Cardiolipin: Structure

 Cardiolipin (CL) is a kind of diphosphatidylglycerol lipid.
 Two phosphatidic acid moieties connect with a glycerol backbone in the center to form a dimeric structure.
 So it has four alkyl groups and potentially carries two negative charges.
 As there are four distinct alkyl chains in cardiolipin, the potential for complexity of this molecule species is enormous.
 However, in most animal tissues, cardiolipin contains 18-carbon fatty alkyl chains with 2 unsaturated bonds on each of them.
 It has been proposed that the (18:2)4 acyl chain configuration is an important structural requirement for the high affinity of CL to inner membrane proteins in mammalian mitochondria.
 However, studies with isolated enzyme preparations indicate that its importance may vary depending on the protein examined.
+In vitro experiments have shown that CL has high affinity for curved membrane regions.